 Typically housed on a Pitman Hall floor with Paired rooms.

 Are you a student in the Faculty of Community Services?
 Come live with a community of students working towards serving and being agents of change in their community!
 This unique community will bring together students studying Early Childhood Studies, Child and Youth Care, Social Work, Nursing, Nutrition, Occupational and Public Health, and Urban and Regional Planning.
 There will be opportunities for these students to engage further with the faculty and connect what they are learning in class with experiences in the Greater Toronto community.

 Typically housed on an ILC floor with Single Private rooms.

 Are you a student in the Ted Rogers School of Management or are interested in innovation and developing your entrepreneurship skills?
-Toronto Metropolitan is known for being on the forefront of innovation and supporting entrepreneurial initiatives.
+Toronto Met is known for being on the forefront of innovation and supporting entrepreneurial initiatives.
 Come connect with this culture and live with others interested in being tomorrow's leaders.
 Students will have the chance to connect with groups on campus such as the Digital media Zone throughout the year.